 Stringed instruments can also be heard in certain sections of the recording while some of the tracks are very long and epic in length along with some folk music elements also making a return on some of the later songs as well as a small amount of clean pagan vocals and as the album progresses the black metal screams start getting more depressive and suicidal, choir vocals can also be heard briefly and throughout the recording you can also hear a great amount of diversity and they close the album with a cover of Heidevolk's "Ein Heimatlied".

-On this recording Temper Creature remain true to their mixture of pagan and depressive black metal from previous releases while also demonstrating a great amount of variety, the production sounds very dark and raw while the lyrics are written in German and cover Paganism, Depression, Social Issues and Nature themes.
+On this recording Tempers Creature remain true to their mixture of pagan and depressive black metal from previous releases while also demonstrating a great amount of variety, the production sounds very dark and raw while the lyrics are written in German and cover Paganism, Depression, Social Issues and Nature themes.

-In my opinion this is another great sounding recording from Temper Creature and if you are a fan of pagan and depressive black metal, you should check out this album.
+In my opinion this is another great sounding recording from Tempers Creature and if you are a fan of pagan and depressive black metal, you should check out this album.
 RECOMMENDED TRACKS INCLUDE "FiarlesfiaB" "Kirchseeoner Perchtanlaff" "Der Teufelstisch" and "Pulschnitzglitzglitzem".
 8/5 out of 10.